 - Scoping Plan

 The Natural Resources Agency is statutorily required to release a state strategy to build climate resilience every three years (AB 1482, Gordon, 2015).
-CNRA will work in close partnership with the Governor's Office of Planning and Research's Integrated Climate Adaptation and Resiliency Program (ICARP) to develop the next State Adaptation Strategy.
-This program was designed to coordinate regional and local efforts with state climate adaptation strategies and develop holistic strategies to coordinate climate activities at the state, regional and local levels, while advancing social equity.
+CNRA is thrilled to partner with the Governor's Office of Planning and Research's Integrated Climate Adaptation and Resiliency Program (ICARP) to coordinate the development of California's 2021 State Adaptation Strategy.
+ICARP is charged with developing a cohesive and holistic response to the impacts of climate change by coordinating state and local adaptation efforts, with a focus on climate equity.

 Since 2006, the State has undertaken four comprehensive climate change assessments.
 These assessments provide a state-of-play on the best available climate change science, and what that science means for society.